- Search The Registry

 - Creating Support

 *Theodora Boyd was born on this date in 1906.
 She was a Black writer and educator.

 From Charleston, S.C., Theodora Roosevelt Boyd was the daughter of James and Jeannette Boyd.
 She was educated in the public schools of Newton, Mass., and by 1923, she had been afforded an opportunity few Blacks would be able to partake in, and she seized it with fervor and great determination.
 It was only three years after women had won the right to vote, the jazz age was catching on, and the Harlem Renaissance was producing a growing number of talented Black writers, poets, and musicians.
 That was when the young Boyd would enter Radcliffe, blazing an indelible trail.

-While the Great Depression had crippled the nation, after one year in Texas, Theodora continued to find work, and jumped at an opportunity to teach physical education and French at St. Augustine's College in Raleigh, N.C.
+While the Great Depression crippled the nation, after one year in Texas, Theodora continued to find work.
+She jumped at an opportunity to teach physical education and French at St. Augustine's College in Raleigh, N.C.
 Also during this time, she sought her Doctorate at Radcliffe and became head of the French department at St. Augustine's.

 From 1931 to 1935, she spent her summers attending Harvard University summer school, but it was not until 1943 that she received her Ph.D., Phi Beta Kappa.
 She also earned a Certificate de La Langue Françoise, de Civilization Françoise from the Sorbonne (The University of Paris).
 Although Boyd received her three degrees from a white institution, she could only teach at Black colleges.